tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 6 - Design via Frequency Response.md

 	1. **Assumes initial gain adjustment done to operate at desired phase margin (%OS)**
 2. Find frequency where phase margin is 10deg higher than desired value, to compensate for compensator phase lag
 3. Select a lag compensator whose magnitude response yields a compensated bode magnitude diagram that goes through 0dB at the frequency found in step 2 as follows:
 	1. Draw the compensator's high frequency asymptote to yield 0dB for the compensated system at the frequency found in step 2.
-If the f
+If the frequency is 20log$K_{PM}$ then the compensator's high-frequency asymptote will be set to -20log$K_{PM}$
+	2. **Select** the upper break frequency (compensator zero) to be 1 decade below the f

 ```